Texas Divorce 101: Property Division

 Finalizing the Division

-In a decree of divorce, the court shall order the division of the estate of the parties in a manner that the court deems is “just and right”.
+In a no-fault divorce decree, the court shall order the division of the estate of the parties in a manner that the court deems is “just and right”.
 Tex.
 Fam.
 Code § 7.001.
-This means that the judge must divide the community estate in a fair and equitable way, while any separate property stays with its owner and is not subject to any division.
+This means that the judge must divide the community estate in a fair and equitable way, while any separate property stays with its owner and is not subject to any property division.

 An exception to the “just and right” division of the community estate exists when fault grounds are proven in a divorce or there has been fraud on the community, both of which allow the court to award a disproportionate share of the community estate to the wronged spouse.
 As a reminder, fault grounds include the following: